A BRIEF HISTORY......OF KIRKBY MALLORY

 Leicester) would supply a wide range of hardware and cleaning

 material.
-Mr. J. Weston (Desford) was the Greengrocer.
-"Archers"
+Mr. J. Weston (from Desford) was the Greengrocer, His

 WOMANS GROUPS